-The Parkersburg Art Center invites all artists living in Ohio and West Virginia to submit artwork for the 2018 Juried Exhibit.
-Entry deadline is June 8, 2018.
-Find our more by visiting The River page.
+The Parkersburg Art Center will host the biennial 2018 Juried Exhibit featuring works by selected Ohio and West Virginia artists.
+Find out more by visiting The River page.
 Opening and Awards will take place on July 22, 2:00-4:00 p.m.

 “Windows of Opportunity”: April 15 - May 13, 2018